 FIX SCCM Client Issues?

-This phase is the hardest part in client health issues assessment.
-This is the time to identify fixes or resolutions for identified issues.
+This phase is the hardest part of assessing the client’s health issues.
+It is the time to identify fixes or resolutions for identified issues.
 There is no easy way to determine the solution to each problem.

-I have listed down 16 common issues in the above part of this post.
-This segregation helps to identify and systematically fix the client issues.
+In the above part of this post, I have listed 16 common issues.
+This segregation helps to identify and systematically fix the client’s problems.

-Microsoft has documentation (refer to the Resources section) to troubleshoot many of the SCCM client issues.
-Select one or two machines from each category of issues & troubleshoot and identify the fix.
+Microsoft has documentation (refer to the Resources section) to troubleshoot many SCCM client issues.
+Select one or two machines from each category of topics & troubleshoot and identify the fix.

-I would recommend using collections to deploy the fixes.
+I recommend using collections to deploy the fixes.
 You need to create a different set of collections for each fix.
-This method will help you to target and fix devices in that collection.
-These collections will help you from reporting perspective as well.
+This method will help you target and fix devices in each collection, and these collections will also help you from a reporting perspective.

-There are community tools like ConfigMgr Client Health to fix the SCCM client health issues automatically.
-However, it’s essential to understand what are you fixing before you deploy community tools.
+Community tools like ConfigMgr Client Health automatically fix SCCM client health issues.
+However, it’s essential to understand what you are selecting before deploying community tools.

 - Make sure all the Windows updates/fixes are installed